BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         adds an extra column containing a summary of the parameter syntax;
         is like the Type column for simple types, but includes additional details for lists

+    --showunion
+        adds "This object is a member of a union" text to objects that have "1 of n" or "union" semantics; such objects are identified by having minEntries=0 and maxEntries=1

     --special=deprecated|imports|key|nonascii|normative|notify|obsoleted|pro
     file|ref|rfc